-* I actually saw some of the Oregon National Guard Mohawks in flight in the early 1980s.
-Though I've seen others on static display, that was the only time I had the privilege of seeing them in operation.
+* I actually saw some of the Oregon National Guard Mohawks in the air in the early 1980s.
+Though I've seen others on static display, that was the only time I had the privilege of seeing Mohawks in flight.

 * Sources include:

 * Revision history:

 v1.0 / 01 feb 01 v2.0.0 / 01 nov 10 / General update. v2.0.1 / 01 sep 12 / Review & polish. v2.0.2 / 01 aug 14 / Review & polish. v2.0.3 / 01 jul 16 / Review & polish. v2.0.4 / 01 jun 18 / Review & polish. v2.0.5 / 01 apr 20 / Review & polish. v2.0.6 / 01 feb 22 / Review & polish.